vosonlab/vosonSML/README.md

 ## + ... omitted several edges
 ```

-### <a name="reddit-usage"/>Reddit Usage
+### <a name="reddit-usage"/>Reddit Usage {#reddit-usage}

-The reddit API end-point used by `vosonSML` does not require authentication
+The reddit API end-point used by `vosonSML` does not require
-but an `Authenticate` object is still used to set up the collection and
+authentication but an `Authenticate` object is still used to set up the
-creation operations as part of a reddit workflow.
+collection and creation operations as part of a reddit workflow.

 #### Collect a thread listing from subreddit

-By using the `endpoint = "listing"` parameter and a vector of subreddit names,
+By using the `endpoint = "listing"` parameter and a vector of subreddit
-a list of comment threads and their metadata can be collected.
-The number of
+names, a list of comment threads and their metadata can be collected.
-list results returned per subreddit can be coarsely specified within 25 items,
+The number of list results returned per subreddit can be coarsely
-by using the `max` parameter.
+specified within 25 items, by using the `max` parameter.

 ``` r
 # specify subreddit names